 Actually, this venture may result in running any type of coworking space listed above.
 A space-as-a-service model is an option for landlords to get regular income hassle-free, while members will never guess what’s going on behind the scenes.

-For instance, the combination of hotel and coworking may seem like a marketing trick.
+The combination of hotel and coworking may seem like a marketing trick.
 Though, some operators manage to make this combination work offering hotel amenities like gym, pool, restaurant, whatever as membership perks.

 When done right, a coworking hotel may gather a consistent group of members like Nest in Dubai.